 "I really want to stand on my own two feet.
 I want people to see me as Franka Roenhorst, a flower stylist, or whatever you want to call me, that I am a good florist or freelancer.
 So that is not just the person working alongside Hans Zijlstra.

 In the future, I might also want to give master classes, but I first have to make some progress.
-I'm 34 now, so I still have plenty of time for that.
+I'm 35 now, so I still have plenty of time for that.

 I must say that very nice things are already coming my way, such as shows, guest lectures, and demonstrations.
 This has to do with the collaborations we have entered into with the sponsors.
-I was recently in Kazakhstan for a demo and in Austria at the renowned Lehner Wool.
+Last year, I was in Kazakhstan for a demo and in Austria at the renowned Lehner Wool.
 It would be nice if I could travel around the world and do my thing."

 The path is clearly mapped out: Franka hopes to further expand her experiences.
 Her journey is a testament to her passion, resilience, and continued pursuit of growth.
 As she prepares for the World Cup Floral Art, the floral community eagerly watches, knowing that she is poised for even greater achievements and that she will have the world at her feet.

 Photos by Fotostudio G.J.
 Vlekke, unless otherwise mentioned, courtesy of VBW.
+Follow Franka Roenhorst on her Instagram.